Skip to main content

 Get your own baseline

-• Automated scores cluster in the 55–75 band for many marketing and content sites until templates pick up labels, contrast, and heading discipline.
+• Automated scores often sit in a mid band for marketing sites until templates pick up labels, contrast, and heading discipline.

-• The same few themes—non-text content, contrast, form labels, and keyboard traps—account for a large share of what scanners flag first.
+• The same few themes—non-text content, contrast, form labels, and keyboard traps—show up early in many scans.

-• Trend lines move slowly; regression often follows theme or plugin updates rather than one-off content edits.
+• Trend lines move slowly; regressions often follow theme or plugin updates rather than one-off content edits.

 Deep dives: issue library, audits by site type, WCAG in plain English.